cgrok/clashroyale/README.md

 ```

 ## Documentation
-Currently we dont have any documentation, read through the source / examples to get a feel of how to use the wrapper.
+Currently we dont have any documentation, read through the source / examples to get a feel on how to use the wrapper.
 If you would like to contribute to documentation, message kyber on [this](https://discord.gg/nBd7cp6) discord server or create a pull request.

 ## Misc